 Write to BBC North West, write to ITV Granada, and tell them that two-thirds of the English North West Region is covered by Lancashire and Cumbria- and would they kindly cover these areas.
 If they don’t, write to your MP, complain to OFCOM and to the Department of Digital Culture Media and Sport.
 Keep plugging away and get your friends who live locally to do the same.

 If all that fails write to ITV1 Border and say that you would like North Lancashire and South Cumbria to get ITV1 Border’s Lookaround because the content will be more local and topically- relevant to you than ITV1 Granada Reports.
-Voice your frustration at your area being overlooked, if you have the resources travel down to Media City in Salford with your friends and have a protest at BBC North West’s and ITV Granada’s lack of coverage north of Preston.
+Voice your frustration at your area being overlooked, if you have the resources travel down to Media City in Salford with your friends and have a peaceful protest at BBC North West’s and ITV Granada’s lack of coverage north of Preston.

 Even when you think all has failed keep Writing, E-mailing, and Protesting peacefully.
 Write more to ITV Border and say you want their news because “Cumbria is more local than Manchester and Cheshire”.
-If it takes five or even six years before there is at least one good North West Regional News service for northern Lancashire and south Cumbria (or the area is transferred to the ITV Border Region where programmers provide better local coverage), the fight will be worth it.
+If it takes five or even six years before there is at least one good North West Regional News service for northern Lancashire and south Cumbria (or the area is transferred to the ITV Border Region where programmers provide better local coverage), then the fight will be worth it.
 This Website will cheer you on all the way and support your efforts!
 If you want to embark on writing, e-mailing and protesting to bring about change to North West Regional TV contact information for the North West Regional News services, OFCOM, the Department of Digital Culture Media and Sport- along with details of your own MP can be found at: https://northwestisnorthwest.org/important-contacts-to-write-to-about-regional-television/